-Twenty-eight months of your core rotations are categorized as Inpatient, Ambulatory, and Specialty rotations.
+Twenty-eight months of your core rotations are categorized as Inpatient and Specialty rotations.

 - Inpatient Rotations – Inpatient Wards, Night Float, PICU, Term Nursery, NICU

 - Specialty Rotations – Examples include but are not limited to Adolescent, Allergy/Immunology, Developmental, Endocrinology, Gastroenterology, Infectious Disease, Nephrology

 Eight months of your rotation are classified as electives but can also be chosen from any core rotation category.
 Elective rotations are considered an integral aspect of well-rounded training in General Pediatrics.
 Electives allow a resident to achieve a comprehensive education while still meeting their specific interests.
 Electives may include but are not limited to: Advocacy, Hospitalist Medicine, Pharmacology/Toxicology, Research, and Teaching.
 Some of our residents have chosen to participate in “off-site” rotations such as experiences in global health or working with pediatricians in private practice.